Gromov-Witten and Welschinger invariants of del Pezzo varieties: The sign problems

 \end{definition}

-\begin{remark} The spinor state of a real rational curve in Definition \ref{def-spinor3dim} does not depend on the choice of neither the sections $v_i \;(i\in \{1,2,3\})$ nor the metric $g_X$ or the parametrization $f$.
-This spinor state only depends on the choice of a $Spin_3$-structure on $\R X$ and of an orientation on $\R X$. \end{remark} Geometrically, if we change the orientation of $\R X$ then we interchange the two isotopy classes $E^+$ and $E^-$.
-Since $E^+$ and $E^-$ differ by exactly one full rotation, i.e. a generator of $\pi_1(SO_2(\R))$, the associating loops in $\pi_1(SO_3(\R))$ differ by a non-trivial element.
-Moreover, recall that the set of $Spin_3$-structures on the bundle $SO(T\R X,\mathfrak{o}_X)$ are in one-to-one correspondence with the group $H^1(\R X;\Z_2)$, which is determined by mapping in circles.
-We resume these properties in the following proposition.
+\begin{remark} The spinor state of a real rational curve in Definition~\ref{def-spinor3dim} does not depend on the choice of either the sections $v_i \;(i\in \{1,2,3\})$ or the metric $g_X$ or the parametrization $f$.
+This spinor state depends on the choice of a $\Spin_3$-structure on $\R X$ as well as an orientation on $\R X$. \end{remark}

+Geometrically, reversing the orientation of $\R X$ interchanges the two isotopy classes $E^+$ and $E^-$.
+Since $E^+$ and $E^-$ differ by precisely one full rotation---that is, by a generator of $\pi_1(\SO_2(\R))$---the corresponding loops in $\pi_1(\SO_3(\R))$ differ by a non-trivial element.
+Moreover, recall that the set of $\Spin_3$-structures on the bundle $\SO(T\R X,\mathfrak{o}_X)$ is in one-to-one correspondence with the group $H^1(\R X;\Z_2)$, which is determined by mapping in circles.
+We summarize these properties in the following proposition.